bmaunde/guidelines/Magento/magento-cloud-setup.md

 			    opcache.save_comments = 1
 		- Various PHP extensions are required by magento.
 Please verify that they all exist.
 If not, please install.
 The reference for the extensions is

 			    -  ext-bcmath
+				-  ext-ctypt
-				-   ext-ctypext-curl
+				-  ext-curl
                 -  ext-dom
 				-  ext-gd
 			    -  ext-hash
 			    -  ext-iconv
 			    -  ext-intl
 				-  ext-mbstring

--   ext-openssl
+  ext-openssl

 -   ext-pdo_mysql